Province of Valladolid: Meat

-The province is also famous due its meats, mainly lechazo (veal or lamb), suckling pig, steaks, meat chops, veal ribs, pork ribs, black pudding, or embutidos.
-There are numerous restaurants that specialize in lechazo and feature hornos de leña (wood-fired ovens or wooden stoves), in which the lamb is roasted.
-The typical restaurant where the meat is traditionally cooked is called mesón castellano (Castilian tavern).
+The province is also famous for its meats, mainly lechazo (veal or lamb), suckling pig, steaks, chops, veal ribs, pork ribs, black pudding, and embutidos.
+There are numerous restaurants that specialize in lechazo and feature hornos de leña (wood-fired ovens), in which the lamb is roasted.
+The typical restaurant where the meat is traditionally cooked is called a mesón castellano (Castilian tavern).

 Bread

 Variety of Durum wheat (Triticum aestivum).
-Due to the climate, the predominant crop is dryland farming (barley, wheat, avena, rye ...).
+Due to the climate, the predominant crop is dryland farming (barley, wheat, oats, rye...).

 Bread made in the province of Valladolid has a great tradition that goes back to the ninth century (see also: History of bread).
-In fact, Holy Roman Emperor Charles V, during their retreat in the monastery of Yuste, made him get the bread in Valladolid and during the 16th century the master bakers members were financially supported by the Crown.
+Holy Roman Emperor Charles V, during his retreat in the monastery of Yuste, had bread brought from Valladolid; during the 16th century the master bakers were financially supported by the Crown.

-The typically Castilian bread receives the name of "Candeal bread", "sobao o bregado" ("sobao or labored"), because since remote times in Castile the wheat variety most used is the durum.
-It is a thin crust of bread and lightly toast, miga very white and compact with a fine texture and distinctive flavor.
+The typically Castilian bread is named "Candeal bread", "sobao o bregado" ("kneaded" or "labored"), because since remote times in Castile the wheat variety most used is durum.
+It has a thin, lightly toasted crust, and a very white, compact crumb with a fine texture and distinctive flavour.
 This type of bread is suitable to accompany red meats, stews or legumes accompanied by wines from the province.
-Traditionally it is made by hand, with an amassed slow fermentation and a prolonged, finished cooking in the wood-fired oven.
+Traditionally it is made by hand, with slow fermentation and prolonged baking in a wood-fired oven.

-Under this denomination, fall different varieties; among them the most prominent is the variety of "lechuguino bread", characterized by its typical drawing and care that gives the name to the variety, since it was formerly known as, especially in rural areas, "lechuguino" to those people who were overly arranged.
+Different varieties fall under this denomination; the most prominent is the "lechuguino bread" variety, characterized by its typical pattern and care that gives the name to the variety, since formerly, especially in rural areas, "lechuguino" referred to people who were overly dressed up.

-Other varieties are the typical bread of four beds, with a characteristic splitting of the earth on which the central part is separated from the four masons or edges, the bread of tables, the bread of pulley, with a slit made with a string that imitates a pulley, the white bar or peaks and the Fabiola, created in 1961 by a baker from Valladolid in honor of Queen Fabiola of Belgium.
+Other varieties are the typical four-cornered bread (pan de cuatro canteros), with a characteristic splitting of the dough where the central part is separated from the four edges; the checkered bread (pan de cuadros); the pulley bread (pan de polea), with a slit made with a string that imitates a pulley; the white bar or peaks; and the Fabiola, created in 1961 by a baker from Valladolid in honour of Queen Fabiola of Belgium.

-Other types not so traditional in the province but very consumed in the zone are the rustic bar and the bar of flame, that in Valladolid takes the common name of toolbar riche.
+Other types not so traditional in the province but widely consumed in the area are the rustic bar and the barra rica (rich bar).